 And why so much pain?
 It wasn’t enough that I suffered emotionally, mentally and spiritually, my body was screaming from within from painful conditions and flareups.
 Conditions I kept quiet from almost everyone.
-Hiding, another strategy (aka ‘masking’).
+Hiding, that’s another survival strategy I’m good at (aka ‘masking’).

 I wanted to put together a list of all the various troubling and painful issues that burdened me over the years but I’m too embarrassed to share it.
-I could probably go through the alphabet – allergies, anemia, ankylosing spondylitis, anxiety, asthma.
-I’ll stop at the As – and, a part of me wants you to know that I’m free of some of those issues now.
+I could probably go through the alphabet – allergies, anemia, ankylosing spondylitis, anxiety, asthma – but I’ll stop at the As and spare us both.

-While researching, studying and practicing a variety of frameworks, approaches and practices, everything I experienced from anxiety to pain to depression could be explained by one root cause – TRAUMA – but I just didn’t believe it was true for me until I read these words in 2014:
+While researching, studying and practicing a variety of frameworks, approaches and practices, everything I experienced from anxiety to pain to depression could be explained by one root cause – TRAUMA – but I just didn’t believe it could be true for me until I read these words in 2014: